weslgeorge/Targeted-PYR1-Library-Design-App/README.md

 install.packages("shiny", "shinyjs", "doParallel", "spatstat.utils", "bioseq", "DT","tidyverse","openxlsx")
 ```

-Then open the app.R file and click on Run in the top right in Rstudio or by using the following code in your R consol while in the cloned directory.
+Then open the app.R file and click on Run in the top right in Rstudio or by using the following code in your R console while in the cloned directory.

 ```{Run app}
 shiny::runApp()